PowerNukkitX/PowerNukkitX/blob/en-us/README.md

 ---
 <!-- Just Do it :-D -->
 <!--使用DeepL暴力翻译-->
-**PowerNukkitX** is a modified and optimized version based on PowerNukkit and Nukkit, fixing its bugs, adding more feature support, etc., such as [BlocklyNukkit](https://github.com/BlocklyNukkit/BlocklyNukkit) (TODO), [LiteLoader](https://github.com/PowerNukkitX/LiteLoader-Libs) (under improvement) plugin compatibility, etc.
+**PowerNukkitX** is a modified and optimized version based on PowerNukkit and Nukkit, fixing its bugs, adding more feature support, etc., such as [LiteLoader](https://github.com/PowerNukkitX/LiteLoader-Libs) (under improvement) plugin compatibility, etc.

 * Please note that **PowerNukkitX** is not maintained by Cloudburst developers, it relies on the open source community to generate electricity with love.
 If you encounter any problems when using PowerNukkitX, you should first [create an issue](https://github.com/PowerNukkitX/PowerNukkitX/issues) in this repository (please also note to read the rules in the [Contribution Help Guide](https://github.com/PowerNukkitX/PowerNukkitX/blob/master/blob/en-us/CONTRIBUTING.md)).